 But apparently, this administration is struggling to accept either of those notions.

-Donald Trump took his time issuing an actual statement — as opposed to a couple of nonsensical tweets — about the hate-driven violence unleashed by torch-wielding white supremacists against anti-racist protestors in Charlottesville, Virginia.
+Donald Trump took his time issuing an actual statement — as opposed to a couple of nonsensical tweets — about the hate-driven violence unleashed by torch-wielding white supremacists against anti-racist protesters in Charlottesville, Virginia.

 And when he did finally speak, it was a bizarre response which almost immediately declared his non-responsibility, then right away jumped to the mendacious claim that the bigotry and violence was coming from "many sides," before eventually going off on a wholly inappropriate tangent about the economy.

 Afterward, Trump went largely AWOL to return to his golfing vacation.

 But the "both sides!" lie is still present, as evident in Homeland Security Adviser Tom Bossert's appearance Sunday on CNN's State of the Union.

 Bossert declared that he was "proud of the fact that [Trump] stood up and calmly looked into the camera and condemned this violence and bigotry in all its forms."